librato/api-docs/source/includes/_measurements.md

 >**Embedded Measurement Tags**

->You can mix top-level tags with per-measurement tags.
-In the following example, the `cpu` metric strips the `name` tag out, while the `memory` metric will replace the top-level tags with two different tag names.
+>Embedded tags will override top-level tags.
+In the following example, the `cpu` metric replaces the `name` tag, while the `memory` metric will ignore the top-level tags and use the embedded tag set.

 ```shell
 curl \